gchan/password_blocklist/README.md

 ## Supported Ruby versions

-password_blacklist supports MRI Ruby 2.x and Ruby 3.x.
-The specific Ruby versions we build and test on can be found at [TravisCI](https://travis-ci.org/gchan/password_blacklist).
+password_blacklist supports MRI Ruby 2.5+ and Ruby 3.x.
+The specific Ruby versions we build and test on can be found on this Github Action [workflow file](https://github.com/gchan/password_blacklist/blob/main/.github/workflow/ruby.yml).

 ## Development